LuckyTurtleDev/mstickereditor/README.md

 Nix user can use the NUR package [nur.repos.linyinfeng.mstickereditor](https://github.com/nix-community/nur-combined/tree/master/repos/linyinfeng/pkgs/mstickereditor/default.nix).

-Current are no prebuild binaries available.
-So user of other platforms/distros must build mstickereditor themself yourself.
+Currently, there are no prebuild binaries available.
+So users of other platforms/distros must build mstickereditor by themselves.
 See below.
 ### Building:

  Install the following packages.
 (I recommand to use the package managment system of your operating system):